tuftsanti/Bookmarks/README.md

 # Bookmarks
-# Ian Galleher colab.
+# Ian Galleher and Andy Riecker collab.

 Our Bookmark App for GA

-Added a DEV branch
+Added a DEV and newFrontend branches when CRA Minimal failed!